STD testing and treatment

 Testing for mycoplasma and ureaplasma via urine or swab samples is also available.

 Treatment and referral, if necessary, are also available.
 For syphilis, gonorrhea or chlamydia, treatment with the appropriate antibiotic is recommended.
 For HIV, if the screening test is positive, a confirmatory test is recommended.
 If positive, referral to a specialist can be made for further evaluation and treatment.
 We also offer HIV nPEP (non-occupational post-exposure prophylaxis).
 We do not prescribe medications for PrEP (pre-exposure prophylaxis).

 Evaluation and treatment of other STDs such as genital herpes and warts is also available.
 Please note that there are no reliable screening tests for these two conditions, so evaluation is usually only possible if you have symptoms (i.e., skin lesions).

-Please note that National Health Insurance does not cover consultation fees or testing performed for screening purposes.
+Please note that National Health Insurance does not cover any of the fees related to STI screening.
 Our fees for STD testing can be found on our forms/downloads page.